vhpoet/ripple-account-funder/README.md

 ripple-account-funder
 =====================

-Command line tool to check who is the funder of specified ripple account.
+Command line tool to check who is the funder of a specified ripple account.